You can access geodatabases using various ArcGIS client software. These include the following:

 - You want to take advantage of functionality that is available only if you use a newer release of the geodatabase.
 Check each version of What's new in ArcGIS Pro for information on new functionality and dataset types in the geodatabase.

 For more information on geodatabase upgrades, see the upgrade topics appropriate to the type of geodatabase you are using:

 |Upgrade a geodatabase in PostgreSQL|

 |Upgrade a geodatabase in SQL Server|

-Sometimes, documentation states that you need a specific version of the geodatabase to use specific functionality.
-Often, that version is listed as the 10.x or 11.x version of the geodatabase.
-As stated previously, when you create or upgrade an enterprise geodatabase in ArcGIS Pro, the geodatabase version number is a combination of the 10.x or 11.x and ArcGIS Pro release numbers.
-When you create or upgrade a geodatabase from a 10.x or 11.x client, the geodatabase version is the 10.x release number only.
+Sometimes, documentation states that you need a specific version of the geodatabase to take advantage of a particular piece of functionality.
+Often, that version is listed as the 10.x version of the geodatabase.
+As stated previously, when you create or upgrade an enterprise geodatabase in ArcGIS Pro, the geodatabase version number is a combination of the 10.x and ArcGIS Pro release number.
+The following table is provided to help you determine the geodatabase version you will create or upgrade to using ArcGIS Pro:

 |ArcGIS Pro release||Equivalent 10.x release||Geodatabase version|